ngraton/cyberpunk1987/README.md

 This is a game I'll be building, in several versions, to expirenment and learn some game development.

-THe first version is going to be run from the command line.
+The first version is going to be run from the command line.